djlint/djLint/README.md

 ## ✨ How?

-Grab it with `pip`
+Grab it from PyPI with `pip`

 ```bash
 pip install djlint
 ```

-Or with Homebrew on macOS
+Or with the community-maintained [Homebrew formula](https://formulae.brew.sh/formula/djlint) on macOS or Linux

 ```bash
 brew install djlint